GautamRaj-12/obsidian-git-sync/java-oops/03_inheritance.md

 ## Types of Inheritance
 1. **Single Inheritance**: In single inheritance, one class extends another class(one class only).
 2. **Multilevel Inheritance**: In multilevel inheritance, one class can inherit from a derived class.
-Hence the derived class becomes
+Hence the derived class becomes the base class for a new class.
+3. **Heirarchical Inheritance**:In heirarchical inheritance, one class is inherited by many s